dcnz-interviews/lifts/README.md

 ## Part 2
 Some tweaks need to be made to ensure the following:
 <br />
 1.)
-Lifts that are currently busy aren't notified and selected (Thread.Sleep on the moving ones is fine).
+Lifts that are currently busy aren't selected (Thread.Sleep on the moving ones is fine).
 <br />
 2.)
 We need to be a bit more green so lifts above the level of the controller need to be prioritised.
 <br />